FaR-Team/patch-notes/_posts/2024-06-04-Since-June-4th.md

 + Added a new kind of item: Special.
 + Added soundclips to Items.
 + Added a debug menu.
++ Added global lighting to the water shader.
 + Added the new chest model + its animations.
 + Imported a couple of models.
 + Reorganized some folders and added a new song.